suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 Notice that this value cannot be retrieved from the unit reference as it is a final mock implementation.

-### Using `.mock().using()` for Flexible Mock Behavior
+### Using `.mock().impl()` for Flexible Mock Behavior

-To define mock behavior while still allowing control and monitoring during tests, use `.mock().using()`.
+To define mock behavior while still allowing control and monitoring during tests, use `.mock().impl()`.
 This approach employs a callback to dynamically create stubs using the installed mocking library.

 Here's how we can modify the test setup to use this approach: